Supersymmetric Derived Stacks: Simplicial Super algebra

 and: \beq \xymatrixcolsep{5pc} \xymatrix{ \Delta k \bT M \ar@{=}[d] \ar[r]^{\eta \bT M} & M \bT M \ar@{=}[d] & M \bT \Delta k \ar[l]_{M \bT \eta} \ar@{=}[d] \\ \oPi k \oT M_i \ar[dr]_{\oPi \lambda_i} \ar[r]^{\oPi \eta_i \oT M_i} &\oPi M_i \oT M_i \ar[d]^{\oPi \mu_i} & \oPi M_i\oT k \ar[l]_{\oPi M_i \oT \eta_i} \ar[dl]^{\oPi \rho_i} \\ &\oPi M_i = M } \nonumber \eeq where $f \bT g = \oPi f_i \oT g_i$.\\

-A monoid $A$ in $\ksMod$ is said to be super-commutative, which we will just refer to as being commutative, if $\mu \circ \sigma = \mu$, i.e. if for all $x,y$ homogeneous in $A$ of a same parity, we have: \beq xy = \mu(x \oT y) = (-1)^{|x||y|} yx \nonumber \eeq We define the category of $k$-super algebras to be the category of commutative monoids (with commutativity defined by $\sigma$) in $\ksMod$: \beq \ksAlg = \Comm (\ksMod) \nonumber \eeq For $A \in \ksAlg$, we denote by $\AsMod$ the category of elements of $\ksMod$ that are $A$-modules.
-A morphism of $A$-modules is a morphism $f: M \rarr N$ of supermodules such that $f(am) = af(m)$ for $a \in A$, $m \in M$.
+A monoid $A$ in $\ksMod_*$ is said to be super-commutative, which we will just refer to as being commutative, if $\mu \circ \sigma = \mu$, i.e. if levelwise, for all $x,y$ homogeneous in $A_i$ for $i = 0,1$, we have: \beq xy = \mu(x \oT y) = (-1)^{|x||y|} yx \nonumber \eeq Another way of saying this is $A \in \ksMod_*$ is supercommutative if it is so level wise.\\

+We define the category of graded $k$-super algebras to be the category of commutative monoids (with commutativity defined by $\sigma$) in $\ksMod_*$: \beq \ksAlg_* = \Comm (\ksMod_*) \nonumber \eeq For $A \in \ksAlg_*$, we denote by $\AsMod_*$ the category of elements of $\ksMod_*$ that are $A$-modules in the classical sense, where the action of $A$ on $M \in \ksMod_*$ is defined levelwise.
+A morphism of $A$-modules is a morphism $f: M \rarr N$ of graded supermodules such that $f(am) = af(m)$ for $a \in A$, $m \in M$.
 More specifically, $am$ is defined via: